Mitch Robinson: Other media

 Robinson signed with professional e-sports Fortnite team The Chiefs Esports Club on 4 December 2018.

 Robinson hosted a 24-hour charity stream on Twitch playing Fortnite to raise money for the New South Wales Rural Fire Service with a goal of raising $5,000 on 4 January 2020.
 Over the course of the event, he raised $12,424..
-He also has a YouTube Channel which he posts vlogs about his life and the AFL.
+He also has a YouTube Channel in which he posts vlogs about his life and the AFL.